You definitely want to avoid a Tax Audit, however, this can be tough when you’re starting your first side gig!

 Are you opening a new holistic essential oil skincare consultancy or Young Living business to earn some extra money?

-I bet you were super surprised to receive
+I bet you were super surprised to receive a 1099 for side hobbies?
+What a drag.

 It’s important to know that side hobbies are considered businesses when you receive more than $600 in compensation or make purchases of approximately $5,000.